runtimeverification/proof-generation/README.md

 $ python3 -m scripts.run_test eval/two-counters/two-counters.k TWO-COUNTERS eval/two-counters/input-10.two-counters --output proof-of-two-counters
 ```

-### Examples of new inputs
+### An example of new inputs

-In this section we give some examples of new inputs not presented in the paper.
+In this section we give one example of new inputs not presented in the paper.

-`examples/lambda/lambda.k` is a K definition of untyped pure lambda calculus (using integers as variables).
+`examples/lambda/lambda.k` is a K definition of the untyped pure lambda calculus (using integers as variables).

 To generate the proof object for concrete execution of a term